 Discover classes, events, tours, and groups that fit your interests.

 Home > Be Healthy > Health Library > Urine Culture

 A urine culture may be done to:

-helps protect the urine sample from germs that are normally found on the penis
+This method helps protect the urine sample from germs that are normally found on the penis or vagina.

 Collecting a urine sample is not painful.